 - How it typically pays out: Replacement cost basis (what it would take to repair the home in today's dollars) for a primary residence and actual cash value for a vacation home.

 Personal contents coverage

-- Moisture or mold/mildew damage that "could have been avoided by the homeowner" (for example, the lack of timely remediation)
+- Moisture or mold/mildew damage that "could have been avoided by the homeowner"

 - Living expenses, like temporary housing (if flood damage deems your home uninhabitable)

 - Cars and other self-propelled vehicles (but your auto insurance may offer some coverage for your car)

 In addition, you'll likely find that flood insurance provides limited, if any, coverage for below-ground rooms like crawl spaces and basements, and their contents, the NFIP says.
 Some items in these spaces (like the furnace) are typically covered under building coverage.
 Others (like the washer/dryer) are usually covered under personal contents coverage.
 And some items — like your personal effects — may not be covered at all when they're kept in below-ground rooms.